Moritz1Dev/Moritz1Dev/README.md

 ![github contribution grid snake animation](https://raw.githubusercontent.com/0-don/0-don/output/github-contribution-grid-snake-dark.svg)

-## 🌵 ModdyBot Discord
+## 🌵 VeloBot Discord

-Moddy is my big project.
+VELO is my big project.
 The bot can do the work for you.
 He moderates your Discord Server!

 More at: https://github.com/Moddy-Bots